GreenIron/FAA-NLP-Project/README.md

 ![plot](./images/20_STCs_by_stcProductSubType.png)

-I could keep going on and on (e.g. looking at time drifts, comparing single engine vs. multi-engines, focusing on a region or on a company, crossing with other databasis...), but that's enough histograms for today.
-More details are in the jupiter notebooks.
+I could keep going on and on (e.g. looking at time drifts, comparing single engine vs. multi-engines, focusing on a region or on a company, crossing with other database...), but that's enough histograms for today.

 ## Text analysis
 ### Getting to know the data